stevespages/events/README.md

   $months['days']['day']['events'] = $eventsArr[$months['days']['day']];
 }
 ```
 The method returns the $month (month or part of a month of days) appended with an *"events* key with an array of events as value.
-If there are not events on a given day it will not be appended with an *"events"* key.
+If there are no events on a given day it will not be appended with an *"events"* key.